juliairsalina/ttaro-ttaro/README.md

 Not every unpaid balance is caused by bad intention.

-If someone cannot pay immediately, ttaro-ttaro can suggest:
+If someone cannot pay immediately, 따로따로 can suggest:

 - pay later
 - partial payment